xaenou/origami-media/README.md

 ## Features

-Almost everything is configurable and can be adjusted within the maubot manager dashboard for the instance.
+Almost everything is configurable and can be adjusted within the maubot manager dashboard of it's assigned instance.
 See base-config.yaml.

 - video embeddings